liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ### Create Resource Bundles [](id=create-resource-bundles)

-First, let's create resource bundle files for translating the fictional portlets My Finances, Asset Ticker and Portfolio Manager.
+First, let's create a resource bundle for providing textual translations of three related fictional portlets named My Finances, Asset Ticker and Portfolio Manager.
 All three portlets share some attributes:

 - They use existing Liferay core messages to handle standard UI cases.
 - They use common financial terms, so we don't want to repeat them for each portlet.

-- They have special keys like title, description or some context-related content.
+Let's explore sharing translated text between these portlets.

 Assuming you already created a plugin project and added portlets, let's
 start: